NowinskiK/ssdt-training/README.md

 **English edition:** [Database projects with SQL Server Data Tools (SSDT)](https://learn.sqlplayer.net/database-projects-with-ssdt-dacpac) *

 The first edition (Polish language only) has been released in 2020.
-\* The English edition gonna be available in June 2021.
+\* The English edition gonna be available in July 2021.
-In the meantime, [sign up for free materials](https://learn.sqlplayer.net/database-projects-with-ssdt-dacpac) and tips for 8 weeks.
+In the meantime, [sign up for free materials](https://learn.sqlplayer.net/ssdt-tips) and tips for 8 weeks.

 [![SSDT banner](./images/SSDT_Blog_Banner_ver1.png)](https://learn.sqlplayer.net/database-projects-with-ssdt-dacpac)